Germany's Scholz urges Kosovo, Serbia to commit to dialogue | Law-Order

 The chancellor asked Serbia and Kosovo's governments for a clear commitment to the EU-facilitated dialogue.

-"An agreement must ultimately also clear up the question of the recognition of Kosovo because it is not conceivable that two countries that don't recognize each other become members of the EU," Scholz said in Pristina, Kosovo's capital.
+“It is clear that an agreement must ultimately also clear up the question of the recognition of Kosovo, because it is not conceivable that two countries that don't recognize each other become members of the EU,” Scholz said in Pristina, Kosovo's capital.

 Kosovo, a former province of Serbia, declared independence in 2008, a decade after a brutal 1998-1999 war between separatist ethnic Albanian rebels and Serb forces.
 The war ended after a 78-day NATO air campaign that drove Serb troops out and a peacekeeping force moved in.